posluhnik/Librarium/README.md

 Technologies that are used here (is not done yet so stack of technologies that are used here will grow):

-For backend: Postgresql, Docker, ASP.NET Core Web API, Entity Framework
+For backend: Postgresql, Docker, ASP.NET Core Web API, Entity Framework Core

 For frontend: Nothing :)